moritzsommer/nlp-semantic-matching-service/README.md

 This repository contains the implementation and evaluation code for my master's thesis _"NLP-Based Semantic Matching on ECLASS: Design and Validation of an Industrie 4.0 Matching Service"_ at the Chair of Information and Automation Systems for Process and Material Technology at RWTH Aachen University.

-The aim is to develop a proof-of-concept [Semantic Matching Service](https://github.com/s-heppner/python-semantic-matcher) that leverages NLP techniques to semantically match concept definitions from the [IEC 61360-2](https://webstore.iec.ch/en/publication/5381)-compliant [ECLASS](https://eclass.eu/en/eclass-standard/introduction) dictionary.
+The aim is to develop a proof-of-concept Semantic Matching Service that leverages NLP techniques to semantically match concept definitions from the [IEC 61360-2](https://webstore.iec.ch/en/publication/5381)-compliant [ECLASS](https://eclass.eu/en/eclass-standard/introduction) dictionary and to make the matchings accessible via a [Semantic Matching Registry](https://github.com/s-heppner/semantic-alignment-core).
 Furthermore, the project aims to investigate occurring matching patterns, outliers and errors.

 ## Project Structure